kowainik/autopack/README.md

 corresponding module line in the `.cabal` file.
 Sometimes all you want is to make `Cabal` dealing with it, so you won't need to patch any files when performing any operations on modules.
 Good news, everyone!
-This project was created precisely to help to solve this particular issue.
+This project was created precisely to help to solve this particular issue, aiding local development workflow.

 ## How does `autopack` work